 Or you can use four other techniques for this.
 Check out this article to learn about the different ways.
 For example, you can use a handheld mixer for this:

 Now, brew the coffee.
 The recipe calls for two ristretto shots.
 If you want to learn how to make this coffee, click here.
 I made my coffee using the AeroPress:

 While your coffee is brewing away, grab the ice cubes from the freezer and add them to your cup like this:

-After cold foaming your milk (or steaming it), pour the freshly brewed coffee on top of your ice cubes like this:
+After cold foaming your milk, pour the freshly brewed coffee on top of your ice cubes like this:

 Finally, pour the milk on top and make sure to add all those tiny milk bubbles that make a flat white so nice to drink.